Where:

 Memorial Drive, which runs along the Charles River in Cambridge, becomes quite the fall fairyland every October.
 Bonus: Every Sunday from the last Sunday of April until the second Sunday of November, Memorial Drive is closed to traffic between Western Avenue and Mount Auburn Street, and open for leaf peeping.
 Open in Google Maps.

-— Harvard University’s campus (as seen in its autumnal glory in 'The Social Network' when the Zuckerberg character gets dumped then runs across campus back to his dorm to begin coding Facebook for the first time)
+You may recall the campus in its autumnal glory in 'The Social Network' when the Zuckerberg character gets dumped then runs across campus back to his dorm to begin coding Facebook for the first time.
+(The scene was actually filmed at Johns Hopkins University, but no worries, Harvard is still a fall foliage wonderland in October.)
+Come experience it for yourself!
+The bustling campus filled with fall foliage feels especially cozy in the autumn.
+Open in Google Maps.

 Happy peeping 🍁👀